WHY YOU NEED A MENTOR

 - Mentors provide information that you often can’t digest by reading a book or article.

 - Mentors keep us sane and focused.
 They are often the “best anti-anxiety treatment” available.
+If they’re not, then those thc infused treats can be used as a substitute.

 - Mentors provide instants credibility to your projects by associating with thought leaders and respected professionals.